 We enable our customers to create amazing products using the compute, acceleration and connectivity technologies fundamental to applying their algorithms and domain expertise.

 Our partners possess the algorithms and domain knowledge to understand sensor inputs and apply them to applications.
-Our role is to create processors and accelerators to drive that learning and understanding, and enable real-time response to the huge amounts of data coming from those inputs.
+Our role is to create processors and accelerators to drive that learning and understanding, and enable real-time responses to the huge amounts of data coming from those inputs.
 For example, in autonomous vehicles, it’s of no use for our partners to have advanced collision avoidance systems if we cannot provide real-time response.
 This is an area in which our multi-threaded MIPS CPUs excel.

 The new MIPS I6500-F is a highly scalable 64-bit MIPS multiprocessing solution that has been stringently assessed and validated to meet functional safety (FuSa) compliance for ISO 26262 and IEC 61508 standards.
-This makes it ideal for handling the compute-intensive tasks in emerging safety-critical intelligent systems.
+This makes it ideal for handling the compute-intensive tasks in emerging safety-critical systems.

-In IoT systems built on MIPS-based MCUs allow multiple sensors to connect to the cloud, bringing data from hundreds or even thousands of sources.
+In addition, IoT systems built on MIPS-based MCUs allow multiple sensors to connect to the cloud, bringing data from hundreds or even thousands of sources.
 All of this data can be consolidated, understood and acted on by sophisticated MIPS I-class or P-class systems, with some decisions being made locally and some in the cloud.